mohitO12-dev/java-security-content-contribution/README.md

           ├── Test.java

-* `properties.json`: contains some informational data.
+* `properties.json`: contains some informational data about the author.